-When placed on a soft surface such as a bed or your lap, some or all of the fan intake grilles on the underside will be obstructed, thus blocking airflow and preventing the cooling system from functioning properly.
-Conversely, when placed on a hard surface, a laptop’s rubber feet elevate it slightly so as to allow the fans to pull in a sufficient amount of cool air.
+When placed on a soft surface such as a bed or your lap, some or potentially all of the fan intakes on the underside will be obstructed, thus blocking airflow and preventing the cooling system from functioning properly.
+On the other hand, when placed on a hard surface, a laptop’s rubber feet elevate it slightly to allow the fans to pull in a sufficient amount of cool air.

 If there is no convenient solid surface to place the laptop on, you can do one of the following:

-- Keep it on your lap while making sure that you aren’t blocking the fan intakes
+- Keep it on your lap while making sure that you aren’t blocking the fan intakes.

 - Elevate it by using a book, a box, or any similar solid object as a stand.

 Step Two: Cleaning

 Considering that air is constantly circulating through a laptop, eventual dust build-up is inevitable.
 There is no way to prevent this, and the best you can do is clean your laptop regularly, preferably every three to six months.

 Now, cleaning a laptop is quite simple.
 Here’s how to go about it:

 - Buy a can of compressed air.
 This is the only tool you’ll need to clean your laptop without opening it.

 - Make sure that the laptop is not powered and has had time to cool down before starting.

 - Hold the laptop on its side to expose the intake fan grilles on the bottom.

 - Bring the can close to the grille and spray.
 IMPORTANT: Always make sure that the can is in an upright position, or the liquid air might escape and damage the hardware.

 - Move and tilt the laptop around to clean out the intake thoroughly from every angle.
 Continue doing this until you can no longer notice any dust coming out.

-- Repeat the above for each separate grille.
+- Repeat the above for each separate intake.